by Eleanor Picken, Trainee Solicitor

 If the transfer took place more than six months prior to the entry to care and there is evidence of an intention to avoid paying care fees, the value of the transfer of assets cannot be reclaimed by the local authority, but it will be treated as notional capital, meaning that you will receive less funding.
 The actual assets could, however, potentially be reclaimed in insolvency proceedings.

-There are therefore many issues to be considered when making gifts, particularly when gifting your main residence.
-Any gifts should be made at a time when you are fit and well, and there is no contemplation that you might soon enter long-term care.
+There are therefore many issues to be considered when making gifts, and any tax liability, while not covered here, would also need to be taken into account.
+Advice should be sought before taking action, and gifts should be made at a time when you are fit and well, and there is no contemplation that you might soon enter long-term care.

-If you need further advice on care home fees, please contact our Tax & Succession team on 0131 228 8111.
+If you need further advice on care home fees or related issues, please contact our Tax & Succession team on 0131 228 8111.